visual storytelling

 If you’ve been lucky enough to come across Sarah Kay’s TED Talk, then you know that she is a master of the visual narrative.

-In her poem, If I Should Have A Daughter, Kay aspires to provide wisdom and guidance to her hypothetical daughter.
+Kay aspires to provide wisdom and guidance to her hypothetical daughter in her poem If I Should Have A Daughter.
 With every syllable, every movement, every word,

-Kay envelops the crowd in an adventure between mother and daughter – a reminder that we all have someone who believed in us enough to show us what we can be.
+Kay envelops the crowd in an adventure between mother and daughter – a reminder that we all have someone who believes in us enough to show us what we can be.

-Through gestures, facial expressions, and body language, the impact of her words become unforgettable – especially when the accompanying images on the screen behind her offer an enriching layer of understanding.
+Through gestures, facial expressions, and body language, the impact of her words becomes unforgettable – especially when the accompanying images on the screen behind her offer an enriching layer of understanding.

 Movies